unknownhad/Himanshu-Home/content/posts/29-11-2025-how-i-found-europa-eu-compromise.md

 I clicked the link (safely, in a controlled environment) and instead of any EU content, it redirected me to a **random scammy streaming site**.

-At this point, one thing was clear:
+At this point one thing was clear:

-> this looked exactly like **SEO poisoning** using a trusted domain (in this case, europa.eu) to funnel users into suspicious streaming sites.
+> this looked exactly like **SEO poisoning** using a trusted domain (in this case europa.eu) to funnel users into suspicious streaming sites.

 ---